codewithgokay/qr-menu/DATABASE_SETUP.md

 1. Go to [neon.tech](https://neon.tech)
 2. Sign up and create a new project
 3. Copy the connection string
-4. Add to Vercel environment variables as `DATABASE_URL`
+4. Add to Vercel environment variables as `POSTGRES_URL`

 ### Option 2: Supabase
 1. Go to [supabase.com](https://supabase.com)